harm27/obs-java-client/README.md

 ![Master Build](https://github.com/harm27/obs-java-client/workflows/Master%20Build/badge.svg)

 # News
-Version 1.3 is in development and rebuilds the requests en events to be generated based on obs-websocket protocol definition.
+Version 1.3 is released and rebuilds the requests en events to be generated based on obs-websocket protocol definition.

-Development is now in the stage of improving the code and waiting on the obs-websocket 4.9.0 release.
+Also it supports all requests that are part of OBS v4.9.0.

-There are nightly builds available to test the current version.
+Version 1.4 is targeted to improve the properties generation.

 # Download options
 To be able to use this project you can either download the jars or use the maven dependency.
 Nightly builds are only available as maven dependency.